 - Pull slowly at an angle from a corner.

-Once it needs to be removed, usage of an adhesive remover may help remove any residue left over.
+Once it needs to be removed, using an adhesive remover may help minimise residue.

 - Start by inserting the safety pin through a bandage from the outside to the inside.